KenDickey/QNX-Sampler/README.md

 Get QNX free licence and directions at qnx.com/getqnx

+- Install QNX software dev tools.
+- in a Bash shell, `source sourceMe.sh`
-Install QNX software dev tools.
-Compile instructions in each file
+- Compile as per instructions in top of each file

 _qnxDisplayTest.c_ -- Opens a display-sized window and draws balloon images [see Balloon.h].
 Setup window + buffer; fill region; draw individual pixels